EfeKN/Learn-Smart/README.md

    * `source backend/bin/activate` for Unix

 3. `cd backend && mkdir files chat_histories` for Unix
-    `cd backend && mkdir files && chat_histories`. for Windows.
+    `cd backend && mkdir files && mkdir chat_histories`. for Windows.
 This is where the file uploads are stored (for now).

 4. `pip install -r requirements.txt`